artificialsolutions/tie-api-example-ios/README.md

-# iOS chat app example
+# Example iOS chat app for Teneo

 This project is an example iOS chat app for Teneo.
 The project demonstrates the following concepts:
 * Text input using the native iOS Speech Recognizer as well as manual text entry.